Skip to content

 Archaeology of Runnymede and Ankerwycke

-In the paddock you'll find Surrey Country Archaeology Unit (SCAU) showcasing the work they've undertaken over the past few years uncovering the hidden history of the Thames-side landscape.
+In the meadow you'll find Surrey Country Archaeology Unit (SCAU)'s kindly donated mini-dig.
 If you every fancied trying your hand at being at archaeologist, then grab a trowel and brush and see what you can uncover in our dig boxes.

 On Sunday we will be joined by Egham Museum who will be showcasing props and artefacts from the museum including items from the 800th anniversary of the sealing of the Magna Carta.